HamletDuFromage/aio-switch-updater/README.md

 - Download the most popular Switch CFWs.
 After downloading the CFW archive, the program will ask you whether you want to override your existing .ini files.
   - If you would like to preserve additional files or directories, write their path (one line each) in `/config/aio-switch-updater/preserve.txt` and they won't be overwritten when updating.
   - Place [this file](https://github.com/HamletDuFromage/aio-switch-updater/blob/master/copy_files.txt) in `/config/aio-switch-updater/copy_files.txt` in order to have specific copy operations performed after each download.
 This is mainly meant for users with trinkets who want payloads automatically copied to a directory.
   - A custom Atmosphère url can be entered in [this file](https://github.com/HamletDuFromage/aio-switch-updater/blob/master/customPacks.json) and it will show on the `Update Atmopshère` menu.
-This can be used to support third-party packs through aio-switch-updater
+This can be used to support third-party packs through AIO-Switch-Updater

 ### ⬦ Update Sigpatches
 - For Atmosphère.
 Downloads sigpatches, which are patches required for launching unofficial .NSPs.
 Both AMS and Hekate+AMS sigpatches are available.